LiamGoodacre/LiamGoodacre.github.io/_posts/2017-01-22-purescript-orphan-instance-detection.markdown

 # Setup/Definitions

-The head of a type is the top level constructor, for example the head of `Array Int` is `Array`.
-In the context of an instance, all the heads of the arguments can be referred to as 'instance heads'.
+The root of a type is the top level constructor, for example the root of `Array Int` is `Array`..

 Functional dependencies are relationships between type class arguments which encode that some arguments can be determined by sets of other arguments.
 See [here][psc-fun-deps] for more information.